markshuttle/snapd/README.md

 should exist, and be writable by you.
 For example

     export GOPATH=${HOME}/work
-    mkdir $GOPATH
+    mkdir -p $GOPATH

 will define and create `$HOME/work` as your local `GOPATH`.
 The `go` tool itself will create three subdirectories inside your `GOPATH` when required;
 `src`, `pkg` and `bin`, which hold the source of Go programs, compiled packages and compiled binaries, respectively.

 Setting `GOPATH` correctly is critical when developing Go programs.
 Set and export it as part of your login script.